CSCfi/csc-user-guide/docs/computing/vtune.md

 # Using Intel VTune Amplifier
 The Intel Tools are provided via the ```intel-vtune``` module.
-For profiling one sets up the enviroment by loading the module as follows:
+For profiling one sets up the environment by loading the module as follows:
 ```
 module load intel-vtune
 ```